bryku/router/README.md

 # URL Parameters

 The URL parameters are automatically sent to the callback function as the first variable.
-In this example we call it **url**, but you can change the variable name.
+In this example we call it **url**.

 ```
 let page = document.body;